Training to teach computing

 - contribute to a subject of growing importance to industry and society

-If your degree isn’t in computing, or you need to brush up on your skills, you could complete a fully funded subject knowledge enhancement (SKE) course before you start your training.
+If you don’t have a computing degree, or need to refresh your knowledge, you could complete a fully funded subject knowledge enhancement (SKE) course before you start your training – find out more.

 Looking for a career with a real purpose?
 Join this online event to find out more about teaching as a career and the different routes you can take to qualify as a teacher in England.
 Our panel of experts will help you decide which route is best for you and provide lots of advice to kick start your new career.

 Considering a return to teaching?
 Not sure about the next step?
 Our teaching advisers will discuss the different routes available to help you return, answering questions on arranging school experience, subject knowledge enhancement, preparing your application and finding vacancies.